graemeg/fpGUI/docs/README.txt

 How to compile fpGUI
 ====================
- Please see the readme.txt file in the "src" directory.
+ Please see the INSTALL.txt file for detailed instructions.

 System requirements under Linux